 In the words of the College, “With generous support and guidance from the Harold Alfond Foundation, Colby continues to advance its strategy for transforming Main Street into a vibrant retail, business, residential, and cultural center.
 The comprehensive nature of this effort has begun to make an impact, with several projects moving forward to establish Waterville as a destination for the arts, commerce, and recreation, and to create a sense of place downtown through an improved streetscape and pedestrian experience that supports growth.
 Waterville is now seeing a growing population, rising property values, and unprecedented investment.”

-In 2020, the Foundation announced an additional $101,000,000 in grant funding to Colby to further support the College’s revitalization of downtown Waterville and to complete a state-of-the-art athletic and recreation center on the College’s campus, both efforts towards the goal of creating a prosperous and economically vibrant Waterville and Central Maine.
+In 2020, the Foundation awarded Colby major grant funding to further support the College’s revitalization of downtown Waterville and to complete a state-of-the-art athletic and recreation center on the College’s campus, both efforts towards the goal of creating a prosperous and economically vibrant Waterville and Central Maine.